Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 Identical or Deceptively similar Trademark

 Here, the trademark in usage can either be deceptively similar or identical to the existing trademark in India.
 The term “deceptive” means that a common customer may get confused between similar brands and may think of them as the same.
-Within the legal context, the word “may” is enough to prove that there is a possibility of Infringement if the brand name is too similar.
+Within the legal context, the word “may” is enough to prove that Infringement is possible if the brand name is too similar.
 Even a mere chance of misrecognition can be damaging to the brand.
 And thus, identical or deceptively similar trademarks fall under the direct infringement category.

 Applicable on a Registered Trademark

-All the legal remedies of trademark infringement mentioned under the Direct Infringement of trademark are only meant for a registered trademark.
+All the legal trademark infringement remedies mentioned under the Direct Infringement of the trademark are only meant for a registered trademark.
 Thus, these rules won't be applied in the case of an unregistered trademark.

 Goods or Services class